altumguides/altumguides.github.io/index.md

   - You don't have to always mark pictures if it is easier to count and approximate the `Percentage` yourself.
 If you do this, make sure you are certain that the subject is a pass or a fail.
   - You can submit multiple times.
 Only the last submit is recorded.
   - Always pay attention to the `Percentage` information if you are marking the images as there is no notification when a subject has already failed the condition based on the markings.
-  - The website saves the progress for you provided that you are not using the website in incognito mode or you keep your browsing data.
+  - The website saves the progress for you provided that you are not using the browser in incognito mode or you keep your browsing data.
 You can close/refresh the web page to still arrive at where you left off.
   - Otherwise, Remember the index number so that you can resume your progress using the navigation bar.
   - Don't skip a subject.
 You will forget to come back to it.
   - Make sure to record your time in the time sheet every time you start working.